junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 #### Act 1

-The pain on his nerves is eased down a little when Jimmy opens his eyes again.
-So is the burning sensation on the skin from the heat and the throbbing ache at the back of his eyes from the bright light.
+The pain in his nerves is eased a little when Jimmy opens his eyes again.
+So is the burning sensation on the skin from the heat, and the throbbing ache at the back of his eyes from the bright light.

-It also takes him about one long sluggish minute to realize what else is different -- the smell of sulfur also fades.
+It also takes him about one long, sluggish minute to realize what else is different -- the smell of sulfur also fades.

 He takes it that they are no longer in Hell, and his connection to the body is occluded.

-And the latter must be because Castiel has regained his power and grace or something of the kind that blocks the physical sensation from his mind.
+And the latter must be because Castiel has regained his power and grace, or something of the kind that blocks the physical sensation from his mind.

 Jimmy feels more like a ghost than an unwanted guest consciousness floating inside his own body, only peeking out through a thin slit.

-The TV screen is showing a blurry sea of light and colors now, like an old-time film camera taking photo of something moving really fast, or the camera itself is on a moving vehicle.
-It makes his head dizzy too when he tries to understand the shift of colors on the screen.
+The TV screen is showing a blurry sea of light and colors now, like an old-time film camera taking photos of something moving really fast, or the camera itself is on a moving vehicle.
+It makes his head dizzy, too, when he tries to understand the shift of colors on the screen.

 Jimmy tiredly drags himself over to sink into the chair, not knowing what else to do.

-He wonders what Amelia and Claire will be doing right now, if they'll stick some missing person posters on the lamp post, contacting all his old friends, trying to figure out why he is suddenly missing, or worse, leaving them behind without even saying a goodbye.
+He wonders what Amelia and Claire will be doing right now, if they'll stick some missing person posters on the lamp post, contact all his old friends, try to figure out why he is suddenly missing, or worse, leave them behind without even saying goodbye.
 His heart clenches when he thinks about the last time he saw them, the last sentence he talked to them, the way he knows Amelia would try to think about what she might have done wrong, or Claire thinking it's her fault that he left.
 He shuts his eyes and presses his temples with his fists. *This is for the greater good*, he tells himself. *He's doing the right thing.
-The angels are fulfilling the prophecy, and the world will become a better place for his family, for everyone on the Earth.*
+The angels are fulfilling the prophecy, and the world will become a better place for his family, for everyone on Earth.*

 If only he could know for sure that they're safe and sound.